-- 8. The Regulatory Division shall review the list of executive names and position titles as well as the membership list to ensure the membership is broadly based and that control of the group is not held by a small group based on family relations.
-For example, the Regulatory Division shall determine whether: - a) one individual holds more than one executive position, unless this is permitted in the group's by-laws (e.g. Secretary/Treasurer); - executive positions are held by persons with the same surname, or the same residential address and/or the same residential phone number; - c) the group's membership is large enough to provide sufficient volunteers to conduct the licensed gaming event applied for, considering all the gaming licences the group holds or has applied for; and - d) for provincial groups, executive members drawn from communities throughout the province is a significant although not a necessary indicator of the group's provincial status. - 9.
+- b) executive positions are held by persons with the same surname, or the same residential address and/or the same residential phone number; - the group's membership is large enough to provide sufficient C) volunteers to conduct the licensed gaming event applied for, considering all the gaming licences the group holds or has applied for; and - for provincial groups, executive members drawn d) from communities throughout the province is a significant although not a necessary indicator of the group's provincial status. - 9.
 For groups applying for a casino or bingo licence the Regulatory Division shall conduct a Gaming Licensing System (GLS) search using the group's name, organization class and the names of the executive members to identify affiliations with other licensed groups that may affect casino or bingo licence eligibility due to "related group" issues as per Section 3.19. - 10.
-The Regulatory Division shall review the group's record of program or service delivery to ensure it is: - a) consistent with the registered objects of the group, consistent with the proposed use of gaming proceeds stated on its application and that the program or service delivery is charitable or religious; - b) benefiting a significant segment of the community, not members' self-interest; - c) for casino licensing, the group must demonstrate that they have delivered their programs or services for a minimum of 24 months immediately prior to being slotted;
+The Regulatory Division shall review the group's record of program or service delivery to ensure it is: - consistent with the registered objects of the group, consistent with a) the proposed use of gaming proceeds stated on its application and that the program or service delivery is charitable or religious; - b) benefiting a significant segment of the community, not members' self-interest: - for casino licensing, the group must demonstrate that they have c) delivered their programs or services for a minimum of 24 months immediately prior to being slotted; - d) for casino licensing outside of Edmonton or Calgary where there is no waiting list a group may be slotted for a casino after they have demonstrated that they have delivered charitable programs or services to the community for the preceding 12 months; and - for bingo licensing and raffle licensing with a total ticket value e) more than \$100,000.00, the group must demonstrate that they have delivered their programs or services for a minimum of 12 months immediately prior to the date of application.

-DATE ISSUED: July 5, 2016 AUTHORITY:
+Original signed by DATE ISSUED: March 15, 2018 AUTHORITY: Gael MacLeod